Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Performance Study

-Since the number of candidate plans impacts the performance of \textsc{tips}, which is mainly affected by the \textsc{sql} statement, we choose different \textsc{sql} queries to vary the plan size.
+Since the number of candidate plans affects the performance of \textsc{tips}, which is mainly affected by the \textsc{sql} statement, we choose different \textsc{sql} queries to vary the plan size.
 For IMDb, ~\cite{good_viktor_2015} provides 113 \textsc{sql} queries.
-We choose 8 of them for our experiments.
+We compute the plan-space size $|\Pi^*|$ for all 113 queries, bin the queries into eight equal-width groups based on $|\Pi^*|$ (\eg the first group includes queries with plan counts in the range [1500, 2500]), and select the median query in each bin (manually swap it out for a nearby query if its \textsf{LogiPln} is too similar to one that’s already been selected).
 For the TPC-H dataset, there are 22 standard \textsc{sql} statements.
-Because the uneven distribution of the plan space of these queries, it is difficult to find \textsc{sql} statements that are evenly distributed as in IMDb dataset.
-We select 6 \textsc{sql} queries from them for our experiments.
-These selected queries and the plan space size are reported in Table~\ref{tab:imdb_space}.
-Note that the space sizes are the entire plan spaces from \textsc{orca}.
+Because of the uneven distribution of the plan space of these queries, it is difficult to find \textsc{sql} statements that are evenly distributed as in IMDb dataset.
+We select 5 \textsc{sql} queries from them for our experiments.
+To cover more diverse schemas and query patterns, we additionally include five TPC-DS queries (13, 26, 34, 47, 48) as a complementary decision-support workload.
+These selected queries and their plan space sizes are reported in Table~\ref{tab:imdb_space}.

-\textbf{Baselines.} We are unaware of any existing informative plan selection technique for database education.
-Hence, we are confined to compare \textsc{arena} with the following baselines. (a) We implemented a random selection algorithm (denoted by \textsc{random}).
-It is executed repeatedly $n$ times and each time a result is randomly generated.
+\textbf{Baselines.} We are unaware of any existing informative plan selection technique.
+Hence, we are confined to comparing the \textsc{tips} algorithms with the following baselines. (a) \textsc{random}: We implemented a random selection algorithm.
+It is executed repeatedly $n$ times, and each time a result is randomly generated.
 The best result is returned after $n$ iterations.
-In our experiment, we set $n=30$. (b) A simple solution for \textsc{tips} is to return those with the least cost besides the \textsc{qep}.
-Hence, we implement a \textit{cost-based approach} that returns the top-$k$ plans with the least cost in $\Pi^\ast$ (denoted by \textsc{cost}).
-All algorithms are implemented in C++ on a 3.2GHz 4-core machine with 16GB RAM.
-We denote the \textsc{b-tips-basic} and \textsc{b-tips-heap} algorithms in Section~\ref{ssec:plansel} as \textsc{b-tips-b} and \textsc{b-tips-h}, respectively.
-Unless specified otherwise, we set $\alpha=0.33$, $\beta=0.33$, $\lambda=0.5$, $\tau_\ell = 10$, and $\tau_g = 50000$.
+In our experiment, we set $n=30$. (b) \textsc{cost}: We implement a \textit{cost-based approach} that returns the top-$k$ plans with the least cost in $\Pi^\ast$ besides the \textsc{qep}. (c) \textsc{embedding}: We also implemented an embedding-based approach, where we embed each \textsc{aqp} into a vector by feeding its estimated time cost and tree structure into an autoencoder following~\cite{AroraLM17} and then rank the \textsc{aqp}s according to their Euclidean distance \wrt the \textsc{qep}.
+Afterwards, the plan informativeness of the top-$k$ can be computed using Defn.~\ref{planinfor}. (d) \textsc{category-rep}: We partition \textsc{aqp}s into eight plan categories by thresholding \textsf{LogiPln}, \textsf{PhyOpr}, and \textsf{Cost} distances into small vs. large, using the same thresholds as \textsc{gfp}, and select one representative per category (the plan with the highest relevance within that category).
+If $k<8$, we take the top-$k$ representatives by relevance; if $k\ge 8$, we return all representatives and fill the remaining slots by relevance.
+This baseline ensures category coverage but does not optimize the global \textit{MaxMin} objective addressed by \textsc{tips}.